Don't look now but you're probably installing something else other than what you downloaded.

 These people (mainly older folks) do not know what to do with software the majority of the time I have found.
 Or they just don’t care.
 They want to click through and get things done.

-Why is this company putting this dark pattern in their software?
+Why is this company putting this deceptive pattern in their software?
 I decided to do a bit of research into why.
 I couldn’t find anything about the topic, but I figured there was only one reason why.
 Money.
 The thing that makes big tech run rampant.

-I did a few searches for these dark patterns and how they are being addressed and I could find absolutely nothing.
+I did a few searches for these deceptive patterns and how they are being addressed and I could find absolutely nothing.
 No mention of these little shady checkboxes and these little tucked away “Here, we suggest you to download Chrome!” content areas.
 Nothing at all.

 I found several instances of “Reasons Why Google Chrome Is Bad” or “Top 10 Reasons Not To Download Chrome” I already know these reasons because I am a little tech savvy.
 My customers are not.